 Can variation in this gene cause disease?

-By reviewing genetic and experimental data in the scientific literature, ClinGen is working to identify genes in which pathogenic variants clearly cause disease.
-Some gene-disease pairs, such as BRCA1 and hereditary breast cancer, have extensive evidence, while others have less.
-The ClinGen Gene Curation working group has defined 6 classification categories describing the level of evidence supporting a given gene-disease relationship: Definitive, Strong, Moderate, Limited, Disputed and Refuted.
+- By reviewing genetic and experimental data in the scientific literature, ClinGen is working to identify genes in which pathogenic variants clearly cause disease.

-Laboratories may use this type of information when deciding which genes to include in clinical testing panels, and which genes require more research studies.
+- Use this information when deciding which genes to include in clinical testing panels, and which genes require more research studies.

 Which changes in the gene cause disease?

-Laboratories and Clinicians may use ClinGen’s variant curation tools to evaluate evidence for a variant that has not yet undergone expert review, or has a discrepancy in classification that requires resolution.
+- Use ClinGen’s variant curation tools to evaluate evidence for a variant that has not yet undergone expert review, or for classification discrepancy resolution.